tngc-one/tngcoin/doc/benchmarking.md

 Benchmarking
 ============

-TrustNetworkGlobalCoin Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms (e.g. SHA1, SHA256, SHA512, RIPEMD160, Poly1305, ChaCha20), rolling bloom filter, coins selection, thread queue, wallet balance.
+TNGC Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms (e.g. SHA1, SHA256, SHA512, RIPEMD160, Poly1305, ChaCha20), rolling bloom filter, coins selection, thread queue, wallet balance.

 Running
 ---------------------

-For benchmarks purposes you only need to compile `trustnetworkglobalcoin_bench`.
+For benchmarks purposes you only need to compile `tngc_bench`.
 Beware of configuring without `--enable-debug` as this would impact benchmarking by unlatching log printers and lock analysis.

-    make -C src trustnetworkglobalcoin_bench
+    make -C src tngc_bench

-After compiling trustnetworkglobalcoin-core, the benchmarks can be run with:
+After compiling tngc-core, the benchmarks can be run with:

-    src/bench/bench_trustnetworkglobalcoin
+    src/bench/bench_tngc

 The output will look similar to:
 ```